gl-inet/docs4.x/docs/tutorials/how_to_set_up_and_use_spitz_ax_gl-x3000_in_your_recreational_vehicle.md

 ![roof](https://static.gl-inet.com/docs/router/en/4/tutorials/set_up_and_use_in_recreational_vehicle/x3000-with-roof-antenna.jpg){class="glboxshadow"}

 To get a better signal, use a roof antenna for your Spitz AX.
-You are recommended to use [MobileMark’s LTMG942 multi-band antenna](https://www.mobilemark.com/product/ltmg942-4xlte-2xwifi-gnss/) which provides optimal network signals.
+You are recommended to use [MobileMark's LTMG942 multi-band antenna](https://www.mobilemark.com/product/ltmg942-4xlte-2xwifi-gnss/) which provides optimal network signals.
 If you want to use roof antennas from other brands, make sure they fulfill the following requirements:

 - 4 cellular antennas, receiving frequency range 600M~6GHz.
 - 2 Wi-Fi antennas, receiving frequency range: 2.4G~2.5GHz, 5.15~5.84GHz